Asianfleet/catenaconf/README-pkg.md

 Catenaconf.load(file)
 ```

-**Description:** Load a KvConfig instance from a file or input stream.
+**Description:** Load a KvConfig instance from a file.
 Supports JSON, YAML, and XML formats.

 **Parameters:**